 At the end of the day, the baby steps Dave Ramsey created to help people pay off their debt are a great resource to use.

-When followed through to the end, not only will be become debt free, but in many cases, reach financial independence.
+When followed through to the end, not only will be have your debt paid off, but in many cases, reach financial independence.

-There are very few criticisms of the steps and in most cases, they are minor.
+There are very few criticisms with the baby step method and in most cases, they are minor.

-The only caveat to this is I would recommend you build a larger emergency fund.
+The only caveat to this is I would recommend you build a larger emergency savings account.

 This doesn’t need to be done before you move on the other steps either.